Command Line Parameters

 Basic Syntax

-puppet.exe [options] [arguments]Running Modes
+puppet.exe [options] [parameters]Running Modes

 1. GUI Mode